mutualmobile/gradle-dexinfo-plugin/README.md

 ## Usage

-Modify the your build.gradle file to add a dependency to the plugin.
+Modify your build.gradle file to add a dependency to the plugin.

     buildscript {
         repositories {